alwayshuman/at1c-protocol-official/README.md

 ## Known Limitations & Roadmap

-AT1C v1.0 is the protocol and SDK foundation.
-The following are known gaps being addressed in upcoming releases:

 - **Agent key custody — ✅ done (v1.1)** — non-custodial by design.
-Agents generate their own keypairs locally and the registry only ever receives and signs over the public key.
+Agents generate their own keypairs locally; the registry only ever receives and signs over the public key.

-- **Live registry — ✅ done (v1.2)** — the AT1C Agent Registry is live at `registry.at1c.com`, serving authenticated agent verification over HTTPS.
+- **Live registry — ✅ done (v1.2)** — authenticated agent verification live at `registry.at1c.com` over HTTPS.
 Registry private key held in environment variables only, never on the filesystem.

-- **End-user onboarding (planned)** — a passkey-based (WebAuthn/FIDO2) flow for non-technical users.
-The signing key lives on the user's device, unlocked by Face ID / fingerprint — AT1C never holds it.
+- **End-user onboarding (planned)** — passkey-based (WebAuthn/FIDO2) flow.
+The signing key lives on the user's device, unlocked by biometric — AT1C never holds it.

-- **Receipt storage (planned, opt-in add-on)** — currently receipts are stored locally.
-Hosted, long-term receipt storage with explicit opt-in consent is planned as an optional paid tier, framed as an evidence/insurance service.
+- **Receipt storage (planned, opt-in)** — currently receipts are stored locally.
+Hosted long-term storage planned as an optional paid tier, framed as evidence/insurance retention, not a protocol requirement.

+- **Tier validation (planned)** — agent tier is currently caller-supplied with no server-side validation.
+Will be constrained to server-side assignment before open registration launches.

+- **Quantum resistance (future)** — AT1C currently uses Ed25519, which is not post-quantum secure.
+Migration to a NIST-approved post-quantum signature scheme is on the long-term roadmap.
+Not urgent for August 2026 compliance, but noted transparently.

-- **Agent Manifest (planned, future)** — a structured, signed document per agent mapping directly onto EU AI Act Article 13/14 documentation requirements.
+- **Agent Manifest (future)** — structured, signed per-agent document mapping onto EU AI Act Article 13/14 documentation requirements.

-These are documented here deliberately — AT1C's value depends on being verifiable and trustworthy, and that includes being transparent about what is solid today versus what is still being built.
+These are documented deliberately — AT1C's value depends on being trustworthy, and that includes being transparent about what is solid today versus what is still being built.

 ---

 ## Licence

 MIT — [AT1C Protocol Contributors](LICENSE)
+EOF